 Pacific Tapa by Roger Neich; Mick Pendergrast with photos by Krzysztof Pfeiffer.
 Published by the University of Hawai'i Press.
 Recommended retail price $29.00.

-Auckland Museum's collection of tapa cloth from around the Pacific is one of the most extensive in the world and it forms the basis of this comprehensive survey.
+of the most extensive in the world and it forms the basis of this comprehensive

 For sale only in the U.S., its dependencies, Canada, and Mexico